la-ref/astrophotography-software/README.md

 ## 1. The goal of the project
-During a tutored project for our computer science GOAL, we have to realize a professional image editing software to edit, stack and filter astrophotographic images (based on a .fits, .fit)
+During a tutored project for our computer science GOAL, we have to realize a professional image editing software to edit, stack, scale and filter astrophotographic images (based on a .fits, .fit)
 The documentation is in french.

 <img src="./img/1.JPG">